-The Tumbler; The Separation Between the Tumbling and the Circular Aspects; Aspects of Alignment: How Will Changes to Intent
+The Tumbler; The Separation Between the Tumbling and the Circular Aspects; The tumbling aspect relates exclusively to destruction and death.
+The circular aspect maintains life and awareness, fulfillment and purpose; Aspects of Alignment: How Will Changes to Intent

 (The Fire from Within by Carlos Castaneda)